erum-data-idt/LogAnalysisFramework/README.md

 cd LogAnalysisFramework/
 docker build -t <Docker Hub repository user>/<repository name>:tag .
 ```
 Note the "." at the end of the build command, this points to the Dockerfile in the current folder.
 A CentOS 7 base image is used to install the framework, which comes with Python version 2.7.5.
-Given that Python 2 support
+Given that support for Python 2 ended in January 2021, a migration to Python 3 is needed, either by direct installation or via virtual environments.

 # Image repository
 An image generated using the steps listed above is maintained at Docker Hub and can be pulled using the following command: